 Set Permissions - configure the bucket to allow web browsing

-Displaying the Panorama - using iFrame code to display the panorama from Amazon S3
+Viewing the Project - using iFrame code to display the panorama from Amazon S3

 Step 1.
 Project Folder

-1. Make sure you have a working Pano2VR or Krpano project in a folder that you can upload during the tutorial.
+1. Make sure you have a working Pano2VR, Krpano or 3DVista project in a folder that you can upload during the tutorial.
 My project is a panorama taken in the small village at Wasisi Bay on the Vanuatu island of Tana. (figure #1)

 Step 2.
 Login to Amazon S3

-1. log in to your AWS account by browsing to https://aws.amazon.com/s3/ and clicking on 'Sign In to the Console' (figure #2)
+1. Sign in to your AWS account by browsing to https://aws.amazon.com and clicking on 'Sign In to the Console' button. (figure #2)

-2. If you see two user options select ‘Root user’ and enter the email address you used when you created your AWS account.
-Click on 'Next' (figure #3)
+2. Select ‘Root user’ and enter the email address you used when you created your AWS account.
+Click on 'Next' (figure #4)

 Step 3.
 Create your first Bucket

-1. To start, click on 'Create bucket' button to open the Create bucket page.
+2. Click on the ‘Create bucket’ button to open the Create bucket page.

-The Create bucket page has several sections that have to be completed in order to create a bucket. (figure #8)
+Note: The Create bucket page has several sections that have to be configured in order to create a bucket while some sections remain at the default settings.

-1a.
-Click in the Bucket name field and add the name of your bucket.
-In my example, I've added the name s3360panos (figure #8)
+3. General configuration: Click in the Bucket name field and add the name of your bucket.
+In my example, I've added the name ‘s3360firstbucket’.

 After creating your first bucket the option to "Copy settings from an existing bucket" will be available to you.